 You can optimize costs by purchasing and mixing plans as per the roles of the user.

 The Hold plan is a storage-based plan.
 Thus, the Hold plan is ideally suited to upload large volumes of legacy email data and have the email search ready at all times.
-Also, it is ideally suited to archive live email of users, whose email volume may not be very high.
+Also, it is ideally suited to archive live emails of users, whose email volume may not be very high.
 This helps optimize costs since the uptake on storage is slower.

-All these plans are offered on a pay per use payment agreement.
+All these plans are also offered on a pay per use payment agreement.
 Learn more about how Pay Per Use works.